GRAM: Spatial general-purpose audio representation models for real-world applications: Discussion and conclusion

+We present GRAM, a general-purpose, robust spatial audio representation model based on multi-channel MAE.
+GRAM demonstrates remarkable performance on HEAR and NatHEAR, achieving state-of-the-art results for a self-supervised spectrogram-based audio foundation model while requiring only a fraction of the training data.
+Moreover, GRAM is the first audio foundation model to perform SELD tasks in real-life recordings.
+Our experiments demonstrated that GRAM successfully encoded spatial general-purpose audio representations, both in simulated naturalistic scenes and recordings of real-world scenes.
+Additionally, we release NatHEAR and RealSELD, two new benchmark task suites that provide a standardized manner to evaluate the performance of audio foundation models on simulated naturalistic sound scenes and recordings of real-life sound scenes.
+In sum, GRAM is a new state-of-the-art audio representation model that incorporates spatial learning and exhibits robust performance in real-world sound scenes, representing a crucial step towards successful applications of audio foundation models in real-world environments.

-While GRAM is a pure audio representation model, the current approach opens a path toward multi-modal spatial representation learning as well.
-Specifically, GRAM can serve as a basis for downstream applications such as audio-visual scene representation learning ~\citep{clip}, robotics~\cite{ledder2025audio}, and auditory representation learning integrated with large language models \citep{spatialast, chu2023qwen}.
+\textbf{Limitations and future work}: The resolution of mel-spectrograms for binaural inputs was not adequate for learning interaural time differences, which may have hindered the localization performance of the GRAM-Binaural.
+For future work, GRAM opens the way to multimodal spatial learning.
+It can serve as a basis for downstream applications such as audio-visual scene representation learning~\citep{clip}, robotics~\citep{ledder2025audio}, and audio-language representation learning \citep{spatialast, chu2023qwen}.